divbloxjs/dx-svelte-starter/README.md

 # Divblox + Svelte + tailwindcss + daisyUI + Vite starter project

 This project aims to be a starting point for new frontend projects that use divbloxjs as their backend.
 It contains all the basics such as routing and a solid UI framework.

 The project will be continuously expanded with new svelte components that we find useful when building frontend solutions on top of divbloxjs.
+These components will be placed inside the /lib/base_components/ folder.

 To get started run: